2. CEV Tail Lights

 Many or most 1970’s European made mopeds, USA models, use CEV tail lights, made in Italy.

-CEV 9350: Many 1972 -1976 US mopeds had this “oval with flat sides” single bulb lamp.
-It was exclusively on mopeds with an external ignition ground.
+CEV 9350: Many 1972 -1976 US mopeds, and some Italian scooters and motorcycles, had this “oval with flat sides” single bulb lamp.
+It was exclusively on mopeds with magneto powered lights and an external ignition ground.
 If the brake light burned out, the bike would loose spark when the brakes were applied.
-Internal ignition ground bikes did not use this lamp because it made the brake light too dim (because the 10 watt generator coil did not match the 20 watt bulb filament).
+Internal ignition ground mopeds did not use this lamp because they only had a 10 watt generator coil which made the brake light 6V 18/5 or 6V 21/5 bulb too dim.

 ————-9 3 5 0—P A R T S——————-